thetrik/VbPng/VbPngLibCpp/ReadMe.txt

 How does it work?

-This library hijacks the OleLoadPictureEx function.
+This library hijacks the OleLoadPictureEx/OleLoadPicture/OleIconToCursor functions.
 When a caller calls this one it checks the status and if the function failed it attempts to load the image using GDI+.
 If successful, it creates an object which implements all the interfaces like the original one excepting IConnectionPointContainer interface.
 This library keeps track of the object references so you shouldn't unload the dll while any object is active.
 To check if the library can be unloaded call the CanUnloadNow function.
 If it returns S_OK the library can be unloaded.

 This library uses the instruction length-disassembler by Ms-Rem (Ms-Rem@yandex.ru) ICQ 286370715 with some modification.